thavlik/vpn-operator/README.md

   # The MaskReservation controller is for garbage collection.
   # It will delete any MaskReservations that point to MaskConsumers
   # that no longer exist.
-You never create MaskReservations, the
+You should never create a MaskReservation
-  # controller manages it automatically.
+  # as the controller manages them automatically.
   reservations:
     resources:
       requests: